The 2021 Sales Tax Holiday has ended. Check back here next summer to prepare for SC Sales Tax Free Weekend in 2022!

 #1 – General audiences

-Join us August 7-9 for South Carolina's Sales Tax Holiday.
-For three days, you can purchase a variety of school year essentials without paying Sales Tax!
+Join us August 6-8 for South Carolina’s Sales Tax Holiday!
+For three days, your purchases of school-year essentials are TAX FREE!

-Get your shopping list ready!
-Check out a full list of #SCtaxfree items at
+Ready to prepare your #SCtaxfree Weekend shopping list?
+Check out a full list of tax-free items at

 #2 – General audiences